User illusion: Etymology

+Applications

-Information Processing
+Information processing

-Some philosophers of mind have argued that consciousness is a form of user illusion.
-This notion is explored by Tor Nørretranders in his 1991 book The User Illusion: Cutting Consciousness Down to Size.
-Norretranders approaches this problem through the perspective of information processing, where he treats the human brain as a computer.
+The notion that consciousness is a form of user illusion is explored by Tor Nørretranders in his 1991 book The User Illusion: Cutting Consciousness Down to Size.
+Norretranders approaches the problem of consciousness through the perspective of information processing, where he treats the human brain as a computer.
 He suggests that most of the work is taken care of at a subconscious level: we perceive around 12 million bits of information per second, among which 10 million capacity is reserved for vision, 1 million is for touch, and the rest is distributed for other senses.
 Despite this vast amount of information that is processed subconsciously, conscious information processing can only work at about 60 bits/sec.
 Thereby, consciousness acts as a filter to prune the information that is received by the senses into something a conscious experience can handle.

-This also explains why we can only perceive and thus focus on a limited amount of objects at any time and why it takes great efforts to deal with something we encounter for the first time - that is because our brain has to work hard to learn how to filter new inputs.
+This would also explain why we can only perceive and thus focus on a limited amount of objects at any time and why it takes great efforts to deal with something we encounter for the first time - that is because our brain has to work hard to learn how to filter new inputs.
 For example, it’s difficult to learn new skills in sports.
 Practice is necessary for your subconscious to learn the precise movement for each limb in order to coordinate.
 Thus, Norretranders postulates that when athletes report that they had too much time to think about their skills and mess up, it could be due to the fact that the thought process became slow enough that the conscious mind interfered and started to take over the control.